cs1302uga/cs1302-minesweeper-alpha/README.md

 An example seed file is present in the project materials.
-In order to run your program with the seed file, you should be able to use the following command (actual filename may differ):
+In order to run your program with the seed file, you should be able to use the following command (actual seed filename may differ):

 ```
 $ java -cp bin cs1302.game.MinesweeperDriver --seed tests/seed1.txt
 ```

+**Note:** The command you use to run your file from your main project directory (the directory containing `src` and `bin`) should **exactly match** the command above if you are passing in a seed file called `seed1.txt` containined in a `tests` directory located directly within your main project directory.

 To read the file, let us assume that we have the path to the file stored in a `String` object referred to with a variable called